 Theme: Expanding Practice

 Outside the old clinic building of what used to be Douglas Community Health Center, Margaret Ecker and Jean Carney discuss the multitude of challenges facing nurse practitioners and what legislative movement’s been made to overcome adversity of such restrictive practice.
-Full footage of Jean Carney at old clinic building.
+Full footage of Jean Carney at the old Douglas Community Health Center.

 Jean Carney reminisces the early days of Douglas Community Health Center in Stanton, Tennessee.
 Following a brief overview of the clinic’s architectural layout and functional operations, she delves into the impact of race relations on healthcare at the time.
-Full footage of Jean Carney at the old clinic building.
+Full footage of Jean Carney at the old Douglas Community Health Center.

 Bob Hartmann explains how his and many others’ formative experience in rural healthcare and community medicine with the Center for Health Services, Student Health Coalition, and Mountain People’s Health Councils—both as students and young professionals—left a lasting impact on their medical practice today.
 He expresses gratitude for their influence on his understanding of health and …